 Harold Alfond Athletic Complex consists of athletic and recreational facilities, including Ritchie Field with its all-weather in-filled synthetic turf.

 The Bath Iron Works Center for Advanced Technology contains a navigation and shiphandling simulator, CAD lab and power plant simulator, small-scale operating steam plant, an electrical power lab, and a multi-media lecture hall for humanities instruction.

 Rodgers Hall houses classrooms, the machine shop, and engineering laboratories, as well as classrooms and laboratories serving the Corning School of Ocean Studies.

 Andrews Hall features a flow through seawater system and aquaria for biological research, and engineering and marine transportation lab space.

 Payson Hall includes classrooms, engineering laboratories, and boat repair and maintenance facilities.

 Perkins House contains faculty offices.

-The Commons provides apartments for undergraduate students (21 years old and over), and graduate students.
+The Commons provides apartments for undergraduate students (21 years old and over).